zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_link - create an api json array for the backend based on this frontend object
         \-- sandbox - @return array the json message array to send the updated data to the backend
         \-- sandbox_link - create an api json array for the backend based on this frontend object
-        \-- sandbox_typed - @return array the json message array to send the updated data to the backend
         \-- sys_log_list - @return array the json message array to send the updated data to the backend
     \-- load_by_id_with_related
         \-- component - load the component by id AND ask the backend to include the owner, the change log and the